mazeframework/docs/cli/recipes.md

 ### Example Usage

-Using `maze new microsecond-blog -r damianham/modular` will generate a skeleton Maze application in `./microsecond-blog` using the _modular_ recipe that was provided by the github user _damianham_.
+Using `maze new microsecond-blog -r damianham/mazebase` will generate a skeleton Maze application in `./microsecond-blog` using the _mazebase_ recipe that was provided by the github user _damianham_.

 You can have a running web application in a matter of minutes:

-1. `maze new microsecond-blog -r misc/modular --deps`
+1. `maze new microsecond-blog -r damianham/mazebase --deps`
 2. `cd microsecond-blog`
 3. `maze watch`